panda-re/panda/panda/docs/pyplugins.md

 The anatomy of a PANDA PyPlugin in its current form is one or more types which subclass `PyPlugin`.
 The constructor takes a `panda` object, which is of type [pandare.Panda](https://docs.panda.re/panda.html#pandare.panda.Panda).

 From there, you can add hooks and declare initial state for your plugin.
-The destructor (`__del__`) is optional, but can be used to perform cleanup when your plugin is unloaded.
+An `uninit` method can optionally be defined which will run prior to your plugin being unloaded (often due to the end of the guest execution or replay).

 ## Relevant API Docs